-MicroSD cards and your Galaxy phone
+MicroSD cards and your Galaxy phone or tablet

 Note: Available screens and settings may vary by wireless service provider and software version.
 Samsung Android phones do not support the Adoptable storage feature.

 Unless you are a tech wizard, you probably aren't aware that microSD cards come in multiple classes.
 Other than storage capacity, there are different factors that separate them.
 Some also come with extra features that give them distinct classifications.

 microSDHC (High Capacity) cards offer capacity up to 32GB.

 microSDXC (extended Capacity) cards have capacity from over 32GB and up to 2TB.

 Each type of card has a speed rating of 2, 4, 6, 8, or 10, from slowest to fastest.

 While you can use any class of microSD cards in your phone or tablet, the microSDXC card is recommended for high-resolution video recording, due to its large storage capacity and high-speed read/write capability.
 For less demanding use, such as still photography, regular microSD or microSDHC cards will be sufficient.